 component 4: large effects whose variance = 1 \(\times \sigma^2_\beta\)). hsq

 is the SNP-based heritability estimate.
-Vg1-4
+Vg1-4 is the

 proportion of the SNP-based heritability explained by each mixture